splunk/observability-workshop/docs/otel/k3s.md

-# Deploying the Smart Agent/OpenTelemetry Collector in Kubernetes
+# Deploying the OpenTelemetry Collector in Kubernetes

-* Use the Splunk Helm chart to install the Smart Agent or OpenTelemetry Collector in K3s
+* Use the Splunk Helm chart to install the OpenTelemetry Collector in K3s
 * Explore your cluster in the Kubernetes Navigator

 ---